 A permanent protection order may be obtained against a person once an interim, temporary, or final protective order has been made against them under the following conditions:

-- The abuse was committed against the relief-eligible person while the protection order was in effect; the abuser was found guilty and given a minimum 5-year prison sentence; and the offender has completed at least 12 months of their sentence.
+- The abuse occurred against the relief-eligible person while the protection order was in effect.
+The court found the abuser guilty, imposed a minimum 5-year prison sentence, and the offender has served at least 12 months of their sentence.

 What happens if the restraining order is violated?